MODEL LAW ON WAREHOUSE RECEIPTS

 • York University, Canada

-Moreover, given the project’s important synergies with the ongoing UNIDROIT Project on Digital Assets and Private Law which aims to provide legislative guidance relating to the transfer and use of digital assets, experts involved in that project may be invited to assist the Warehouse Receipts Working Group on particular topics related to new technologies.
-There is a direct relationship with the project as far as the issuance and transfer of electronic warehouse receipts is concerned, as one of the categories of digital assets to be examined in the Digital Assets Project concerns digital tokens which are linked to an external, non-digital asset.
+Moreover, given the project’s important synergies with the UNIDROIT Project on Digital Assets and Private Law, which aimed to provide legislative guidance relating to the transfer and use of digital assets, experts involved in that project were invited to assist the Warehouse Receipts Working Group on particular topics related to new technologies.
+There was a direct relationship with the project as far as the issuance and transfer of electronic warehouse receipts was concerned, as one of the categories of digital assets that were examined in the Digital Assets Project concerned digital tokens, which are linked to an external, non-digital asset.

 First Session of the Working Group (2 – 4 December 2020)